bianchidotdev/bubbli/README.md

 Symmetric encryption keys are generated client-side for each "encryption context" on creation.
 The first time this happens is on user registration when an encryption key is generated for that user's timeline.

 The client will also generate a symmetric key every time they create a new encryption context, such as a new group.
-These keys are AES-GCM 256-bit symmetric encryption keys similar to the user's master encryption key.
+These keys are AES-GCM 256-bit symmetric encryption keys.

 Before sending the encryption key to the server, the client will encrypt the context-specific encryption key with each of the public keys that should have access to the content.